About Chronicle Data

 Starting in 2012-13, faculty data are for “postsecondary teachers”; figures for previous years were for employees categorized as “primarily instructional, research, and/or public service.”

-To determine the average nine-month-equivalent salary, the Department of Education calculates the total number of months of faculty salaries paid by the college (the number of faculty members on each contract length, multiplied by the contract length) and divides that figure into total outlay.
+Data for 2012-13 through 2015-16 calculate the average nine-month-equivalent salary using outlays and outlay months: The Department of Education calculates the total number of months of faculty salaries paid by the college (the number of faculty members on each contract length, multiplied by the contract length) and divides that figure into total outlay.
 The result is multiplied by nine to determine the nine-month-equivalent salary.

 Data for noninstructional-staff members’ salaries, also from Ipeds, are available only since 2012-13 and cover full-time, nonmedical, noninstructional staff.